Nigeria has launched Africa’s first central bank digital currency (CBDC).

 “With eNaira, I could buy any amount of goods I wished to buy from him without worrying about whether or not the IMTO I use is the same as his, or has affiliation with his, or is linked to his bank, or if his IMTO is linked to my bank.
 I would simply enter amount, and send straight to his wallet, and he receives it in the Cedi equivalent instantly… I would not have to wait till morning as I was doing then any longer.”

-The speed of the transaction will make it easier to meet deadlines, says Arenola.
+The speed of the transaction will make it easier to meet deadlines and therefore not loose business because of delays, says Arenola.

 Nigeria’s financial institutions will be close partners of the government in developing the new system, but aspects of it could impact strongly on their revenue models.